FofightFong/All_In_One/special_effects/tutorial_doc/houdini_doc/primary_node.md

 [Circle]()----Creates open or closed arcs, circles and ellipses.

+[Clay]()----Lets you deform NURBS faces and NURBS surfaces by pulling points that lie directly on them.

 [Connectivity]()----Creates an attribute with a unique value for each set of connected primitives or points.

 [Control]()----Creates simple geometry for use as control shapes.